 Family Homologues

-I am deeply connected to my mother through countless similarities: we share the same smile, we’re both genuine, at times a bit naïve, and we love to hug, to share, to talk.
+I am deeply connected to my mother: we share the same smile, we’re both genuine, at times a bit naïve, and we love to hug, to share, to talk.
 There’s a disarming naturalness in the way we are.

 I meet mothers and daughters multiple times.
 We talk at length about what they love to share: their sweetest memories, the small everyday gestures, the habits that often go unnoticed but quietly shape their intimacy.
 They tell me about their rituals, their familiar places, and the moments that best represent who they are together.

-We choose the shooting location together — a room in the house, a meaningful corner, or perhaps an outdoor space where they feel at ease.
-We look at clothes, consider every detail, but always with simplicity and authenticity.
+We choose the shooting location together: a room in the house, a meaningful corner, or perhaps an outdoor space where they feel at ease.
+We look at clothes and consider every detail.

-During the shoot, I accompany.
-I don’t direct — I observe and welcome whatever unfolds.
+During the shoot I accompany and welcome whatever unfolds.

 Each meeting brings with it the testimony of different cultures and traditions, but also the profound unity found in the language of generative love.